Google Ads Quality Score

 Create focused ad groups

-You want to increase ad relevance so you can attract more target customers to your business.
+You want to increase ad relevance to attract more target customers to your business.

-It is essential to create focused ad groups on a single theme to increase ad relevance.
+Creating focused ad groups on a single theme is essential to increase ad relevance.

-You can separate your different keywords into ad groups that are more focused.
+You can separate your different keywords into more focused ad groups.

 Keep keywords with high and low-quality scores in separate ad groups to easily make bidding for the keywords and manage them.

-Even if you are running other types of ads, it is recommended to have at least one responsive ad.
+Even if you are running other types of ads, having at least one responsive ad is recommended.

 With this type of ad, you can test how your ads perform with the combination of your headlines and ads description.
-The more headlines variations you use the better.
+The more headline variations you use, the better.

 Types of Google ads quality score

-There are different types of quality score that you have to know about as a business marketing using ads to market their business.
-Here is a list of these ads quality score.
+There are different quality scores that you must know about as a business marketing using ads to market their business.
+Here is a list of these ads’ quality scores.